squaredev-io/timepulse/README.md

 # Timepulse

-Welcome to Timepulse, the one-stop solution for [Brief Description of Library Functionality].
+Welcome to Timepulse, the one-stop solution for timeseries processing and modeling.

 ## Table of Contents